Inside DELTA: 5 Questions with James Perry

 “I love the cross-team functionality here, how people are not siloed,” he said.
 “And DELTA’s leadership team is full of brilliant leaders who know how to run an organization — and are also great people.”

-Now, as the permanent, full-time executive assistant to Vice Provost Donna Petherbridge — “I couldn’t ask for a better boss” — James is a member of the team that helps make concepts reality through planning and logistical coordination.
+Now, as the permanent, full-time executive assistant to Vice Provost Donna Petherbridge — “I couldn’t ask for a better boss” — Perry is a member of the team that helps make concepts reality through planning and logistical coordination.

 With responsibilities that require him to be in-office most days, James appreciates the opportunity to get to know most of the folks who work at DELTA, and to better understand how the various teams collaborate with each other.